mikemccormick88/Evra/README.md

 # Evra
 evra qa skills challenge

-Automated test suite of evra site using Selenium.
+Automated test suite of Evra site using Selenium.

 Main program runs a basic end-to-end for a given browser.